singhz21/python-exercises/README.md

 # python-exercises
-Repository containing exercises done in Python
+Repository containing exercise questions (and my answers) in Python